-The Nvidia GeForce RTX 3070 may not offer the same staggering performance as the GeForce RTX 3080 or the RTX 3090, but with its approachable price and high performance, it's the de facto graphics card for most people.
+In fact, the Nvidia GeForce RTX 3070’s performance almost rivals that of the RTX 2080 Ti at 4K without burning a $1,199 (£1,099, AU$1,899) shaped hole in your pocket, which was how much that flagship cost at launch.
+It may not offer the same staggering performance as the GeForce RTX 3080 or the RTX 3090, but its combination of affordable price and high performance makes it the de facto graphics card for most people.

 Price and availability

 The Nvidia GeForce RTX 3070 is available starting October 28, at $499 (£469, AU$809).
 That price is simply where the RTX 3070, including the Founders Edition reviewed here, will start, with certain aftermarket cards jumping up in price from there.

 At this price point, it is miles above the closest GPU AMD can offer, with the AMD Radeon RX 5700 XT being a massive 55% behind in performance at $399 (about £315, AU$580).
 However, with the upcoming AMD Big Navi cards, there will likely be increased performance at this price point.